-Winona State will host a Hunger Action Day food drive and fundraiser from 11 a.m. to 1 p.m.
-Saturday, Oct.
-26, at the Warrior Game Day Experience on campus.
-Attendees are encouraged to donate food items or financial support to help expand the Warrior Cupboard on-campus.
+In fall 2024, Winona State sponsored a campaign to promote hunger awareness and keep Winona State hunger-free and hosted a Hunger Action Day food drive and fundraiser Oct.
+26 at the Warrior Game Day Experience on campus.
+Attendees were encouraged to donate food items or financial support to help expand the Warrior Cupboard on-campus.

-The campaign also includes an online fundraising campaign for financial donations to support the Warrior Cupboard.
+The campaign includes an online fundraising campaign for financial donations to support the Warrior Cupboard.
 Donate online here.
-So far in 2024, 113 students have requested assistance from the Warrior Cupboard.
+So far in 2024, 168 students have requested assistance from the Warrior Cupboard.
 In 2023, 221 students received support from the on-campus food shelf.

 The Hunger Free Campus designation is a Minnesota initiative for eligible public or nonprofit postsecondary institutions that satisfy the following five criteria designed to ensure that food-insecure students receive necessary support on campus.